ysharplanguage/FastJsonParser/README.md

 JSONPath support
 ----------------

-Since version 1.9.9.2, [JSONPath](http://goessner.net/articles/JsonPath) is also supported.
+Starting with version 1.9.9.2, [JSONPath](http://goessner.net/articles/JsonPath) is also supported.
 E.g., for a classic sample, in four steps:

 \#1 :